Shareholder Agreements

 The purpose of the shareholder agreement is to protect both minority and majority shareholders.
 Shareholders that own less than 50% of the shares have less control over the company.
 However, the minority shareholders can still have control over important issues such as the issuance of new shares, loans, and modification of the shareholders’ agreement by using a well drafted shareholders’ agreement.
 Moreover, the shareholders’ agreement benefits the majority shareholders.

-We successfully plan and prepare shareholders’ agreements and protect the rights of shareholders.
-Contact us, your business lawyers in Florida, to assist you with shareholders agreements.
+Our shareholder agreement lawyer in Miami, Florida USA successfully plan and prepare shareholders’ agreements and protect the rights of shareholders.
+Contact us , or schedule a consultation with our business lawyers in Miami, Florida USA to assist you with shareholders agreements.